tuckermiles70/whoshome/README.md

 # whoshome

-A tool for polling your home's local network and seeing who's there based on device connections
+A tool for polling your home's local network and sending an alert whenever someone arrives